exosphere-project/exosphere/contributing.md

 ## About GitLab

-Exosphere is hosted on [gitlab.com](https://gitlab.com), an open-source service which is similar to GitHub in many ways.
-One difference is that a code contribution on GitLab is called a _merge request_ instead of a _pull request_ -- but the concept is the same, as is the contribution workflow:
+Exosphere is hosted on [gitlab.com](https://gitlab.com), an open-source service that is similar to GitHub in many ways.
+One difference is that a code contribution on GitLab is called a _merge request_ (MR) instead of a _pull request_ (PR) -- but the concept is the same, as is the contribution workflow:

 1. Create your own fork of the [exosphere/exosphere](https://gitlab.com/exosphere/exosphere) project
 2. On that fork project, create a branch for your work, and push one or more commits to that branch